braindecode/braindecode/docs/install/install_pip.rst

    pip install bash

-Braindecode can also be installed with sets of optional dependencies to enable the dataset modular from MOABB.
+Braindecode can also be installed with sets of optional dependencies to enable the dataset modular from Moabb.

 For example, to install all the optional dependencies.